|About Us News Resources Login Become a member Help Search|

 “It is possible,” Thranduil answered disinterestedly as he lay a clean blanket over the horse’s back and set the saddle on it.
 These two were obviously not of the benignant sort of Golodhrim he had learned to appreciate.
 “Apparently I did not bother to remember you.”

-“Just how long have you been exiled to the unenviable task of playing thrall to a herd of horses, my lord?”
+“Just how long have you had the unenviable task of playing thrall to a herd of horses, my lord?
+Is the work to your liking?
+Or perhaps you did not expect to have to get your noble hands dirty.”

 “Áva quetë!” the first of the two snapped back at him at once, confronting him menacingly.
-“Hold that serpent’s tongue of yours, you freakish son of a Sinda, before I am of a mind to provide a hard lesson in the ways and manner of addressing the king’s herald!”
+“Hold that serpent’s tongue of yours before I am of a mind to provide a hard lesson in the ways and manner of addressing the king’s herald!”

 “Hold your own,” Galadhmir spoke up adamantly from behind them, a pale but forbidding echo of his friend and brother.
 “It could well be that the lesson shall be yours if you provoke him further.”